Is Google Pay Safe? This Is What You Need to Understand

 However, it’s worth mentioning that not all credit card companies may be on-board with Google Pay and contactless payment.
 So it’s not really the merchant you have to worry about, but your own credit card provider.

+In order to add your credit card details to the Google Pay app, your credit provider will have to support the Google Pay system on their end, too.
 Basically, your credit provider has to offer the technology to support the virtual account numbers issued by Google Pay.
 If their system cannot support this function, you won’t be able to register that particular credit card with the app.

 Get Your Technology Fix Here